UX/UI

 Analogies

-- UX is like the floorplan of a house; UI is the interior decoration.
+- UX is like the of a house; UI is the interior decoration.
 A house can have a perfect floorplan — all the rooms in the right place, great flow from kitchen to dining room — but still look terrible if the walls are painted badly and the furniture is mismatched.
 You need both to live comfortably.

 - UX is the script of a movie; UI is the cinematography.
-The script (UX) defines the story, pacing, and logic.
+The script (UX) defines the story, , and logic.
 The cinematography (UI) is the visual style, colors, and how beautiful each frame looks.
 A great movie needs both a strong story and stunning visuals.

 Comparisons